 I’ve pretty much kept politics out of my stories, only occasionally using indisputable quotes from Donald Trump when they fit a story.
 Like most Loopers, I value Looper civility well above politics.
 And regardless what side you fall on, we’ll get over today’s divisiveness, eventually.
 The John Adams-Thomas Jefferson election is still the standard for political debauchery.
 But even they made up and became close friends, thanks mainly to Abigail – each thinking on their same day deathbed on July 4th, 1826 that at least the other lived to carry on.

 But I care very much about my children and grandchildren.
 The real sin of the Trump presidency, the consequence of which will fall on them, is reversing what little progress we’ve made on climate change for highly questionable, short term economic gain.
 If that short term or the ‘America First’ attitude prevails, the eventual day of reckoning for either running out of oil or climate change will make today’s divisiveness seem like kindergarten play.
 America, and indeed the world, must work together and look beyond the end of our nose if the human race, or indeed the earth, is to survive.

-I can only hope that my stories might contribute to a more civil discourse and better tolerance of others' positions, beliefs and contributions, an absolute necessity if we’re going to meet the technical challenge of running out of oil, much less saving the earth.
+I can only hope that my stories might contribute to a more civil discourse and better tolerance of others' positions, beliefs and contributions, an absolute necessity, but only the beginning if we’re going to meet the technical challenge of running out of oil, much less saving the earth.
 A better knowledge and appreciation of those whose footsteps we follow would help.
 That’s not much for the amount of gas I used, but it helps me sleep a little bit better.